Brendon Smith

 Brendon Smith (born 4 July 2000) is an Australian swimmer.
 He won the bronze medal in the 400 metre individual medley at the 2020 Summer Olympics and has competed in the Summer Universiade and the 2021 Australian Swimming Trials.
+Smith and Rob Woodhouse are the only Australian men to have won an Olympic medal in an individual medley event.

 Background

 Smith trained with the Nunawading Swimming Club in Melbourne's Eastern Suburbs until 2022.
 In 2018 he was named by SwimSwam as one of the "20 Australians Under 20 You Need to be Watching" in the men's category.
 In 2022, Smith left his swim club in Nunawading and began training with Michael Bohl at Griffith University.

 Smith is a student at La Trobe University, studying a Bachelor of Business in Accounting and Finance.

 Smith is a lifesaver at the Half Moon Bay SLSC in Black Rock, Victoria.
 He competed at the Australian Youth Lifesaving Team at the 2018 Lifesaving World Championships.
 Smith was the only Victorian on the team.
 He broke two records and took home five medals, including a win in the men's 17-18 200m Obstacle Race.